-Variant of NATHANAEL
+Variant of Nathanael

 .
 It has been regularly used in the English-speaking world since the Protestant Reformation.
 This has been the most popular spelling, even though the spelling Nathanael

 is found in most versions of the New Testament.
 The American writer Nathaniel Hawthorne (1804-1864), author of The Scarlet Letter

-From an English occupational surname which meant "keeper of the park".
+From an English occupational surname that meant "keeper of the park"

-Short form of PHILIP
+Short form of Philip

 and various other names beginning with Phil